Exploring Somaliland: Visa Info, FlyDubai Flights & Solo Travel Tips

 It is undoubtedly the highlight and the biggest “tourist attraction” in a country as off the beaten track as Somaliland.

-The best part was that the cave was still In impeccable condition, given they are exposed to air, the colors and patterns are so vivid.
-This is said to be one of the oldest and most beautiful cave paintings in Africa, estimated to be somewhere between 5000-10000 years old.
+The best part was that the cave was still in impeccable condition—given they are exposed to air, the colors and patterns are so vivid.
+This is said to be one of the oldest and most beautiful cave paintings in Africa, estimated to be somewhere between 5,000–10,000 years old.
 What blows my mind is how are these colors so well preserved?
-Incredible right?
+Incredible, right?

-There are a few different caves you can walk to but the first one is the most impressive with over 300 simple drawings of human relations with cattle - a depiction of their lives back then.
+There are a few different caves you can walk to, but the first one is the most impressive with over 300 simple drawings of human relations with cattle—a depiction of their lives back then.
 I thoroughly enjoyed hiking to the different caves and couldn’t recommend it enough.

-Travel tips:
+Travel Tips:

-🍃 It’s open to travelers BUT you need to apply for a permit to visit, it costs $25 per person and could take 2 days to process.
+🍃 It’s open to travelers BUT you need to apply for a permit to visit.
+It costs $25 per person and could take 2 days to process.

-Final thoughts
+Final Thoughts

 Negative emotions about a place are often rooted in fear and it holds us hostage, preventing us from discovering magical places like Somaliland.
-As I left the smiling people behind, there was hope that this will be a super epic trip and it was definitely all that.
-Go with an open mind!
+As I left the smiling people behind, there was hope that this would be a super epic trip—and it was definitely all that.

 Drop your comments below and show some love.
 Feel free to shoot me an email with your feedback.